wp-plugins/flexytalk-widget/readme.txt

 * FlexyTalk widget is simple to install and simple to use.
 No need to download any software or learn complicated chat interfaces.

-* **Lightweight:** FlexyTalk downloads some few small scripts and does very little client processing.
+* **Lightweight:** FlexyTalk downloads a few small scripts and does very little client processing.

 == Installation ==